open-telemetry/opentelemetry-ebpf-profiler/README.md

 ## Building

-We are working towards integrating the profiling agent into the [OTel Collector](https://opentelemetry.io/docs/collector/) as a receiver, which will be the supported configuration going forward.
-In the meantime, we also offer a standalone profiling agent binary, to aid with development and debugging.
-The expectation is that this will go away once the integration with the OTel Collector is complete.
+We are working towards integrating the profiling functionality into the [OTel Collector](https://opentelemetry.io/docs/collector/) as a receiver, which will be the supported configuration going forward.
+In the meantime, we also offer a standalone profiling agent binary named `ebpf-profiler`, to aid with development and debugging.
+The expectation is that this will go away once the integration with the [OTel Collector](https://opentelemetry.io/docs/collector/) is complete.

 ## Platform Requirements
 The agent can be built with the provided make targets.
 Docker is required for containerized builds, and both amd64 and arm64 architectures are supported.